Pattom A. Thanu Pillai ministry: Background

 After E M S Namboothiripad Government was dismissed, Kerala was under President rule.
 Elections were held to the legislative assembly on 1 February 1960.

 Indian National Congress became the largest party with 63 seats in the assembly after the elections.
 Communists became the second largest party 26 seats and Praja Socialist Party (PSP) got 20 seats.
 Congress and PSP formed a coalition government, with Pattom A Thanu Pillai of PSP as the Chief Minister, and R Sankar from Congress as the Deputy Chief Minister.
 Even though PSP was a junior partner in the coalition, Pattam was chosen as the Chief Minister because the congress leader R Sankar was from Ezhava caste which the Nair Service Society, the main supporters of Congress, disapproved of.
 Pattam previously held the posts of Prime Minister in the erstwhile Travancore state, and later the Chief Minister of Travancore-Cochin state.
+He is the only Chief Minister of Kerala born in 19th century.

+V. K. Velappan, the Health Minister of this cabinet, died on 26 August 1962, and was the first state cabinet minister in Kerala to die in office.
 Pattam resigned on 26 September 1962 when he was posted as the Governor of Punjab.
 This paved the way for the first Congress chief minister in Kerala under R. Sankar.